 Cyclists ride at their own risk and assume responsibility for their own safety!

-Miami Critical Mass is not an "us vs. them" ride, it is not anti-car, it is not a protest ride, this is a ride that celebrates bicycles, encourages cycling & reminds drivers that they must share the road.
-There are a lot of new riders who just recently joined the group and we need to remind them of this.
-This is supposed to be a fun ride, you're encouraged to smile, wave at passersby, ring your bells & have a good time.
+Miami Critical Mass is not an "us vs. them" ride, it is not anti-car, and it is not necessarily a protest ride.
+Instead this is a ride that celebrates bicycles, encourages cycling & reminds drivers that they must share the road.
+There are a lot of new riders who just recently started participating and we need to remind them of this.
+This is intended to be a fun ride, you're encouraged to smile, wave at passersby, ring your bells & have a good time.